Skip to content

 By the end of this tutorial, you’ll be able to:

-• Read ETH and WETH balances using viem
+• Read ETH and bvbEth balances using viem

-• Understand the relationship between ETH and WETH in the Katana ecosystem
+• Understand the relationship between ETH and bvbEth in the Katana ecosystem

 Prerequisites

 Ethereum’s native currency (ETH) doesn’t conform to the ERC20 standard.
 This presents challenges when applications need consistent token interfaces.
-Wrapped ETH (WETH) solves this problem by wrapping ETH in an ERC20-compliant token contract.
+Bridged Vault Bridge ETH (bvbEth) solves this problem by wrapping ETH in an ERC20-compliant token contract while providing additional yield-bearing capabilities.

 • Maintains the standard WETH9 interface for compatibility